UsmanMaqbool/usmanmaqbool.github.io/_posts/2017-05-01-graduate-teaching-assistant-training.md

 ---
-title:  "🇭🇰 May 2017 &#124; Successfully completed the graduate teaching assistant training at HKUST"
+title:  ":hong_kong: May 2017 &#124; Successfully completed the graduate teaching assistant training at HKUST"
 excerpt: "I've already teaching experience of about 1 year.
 Its really interesting to learn about new tools that basically enhance the teaching quality."
 search: true
 header: